aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 These properties impact how each individual step interacts with the state machine data:

+* `stateName`: the custom state name to each state if required else we used the construct id
 * `inputPath`: the part of the data object that gets passed to the step (`itemsPath` for `Map` states)
 * `resultSelector`: the part of the step result that should be added to the state machine data
 * `resultPath`: where in the state machine data the step result should be inserted